mloft74/lapis/docs/user_settings.md

 | `no-xref` | removes cross references to other entries (See also...) |
 | `no-img` | removes images |

-Setting this to `no-forms no-sentence no-xref` will hide forms, examples sentences and cross references.
+Therefore, having `--jitendex-foramt: "no-forms no-sentence no-xref";` will hide forms, examples sentences and cross references.

 # Is that it ?
 How can I change xx or yy ?
 If you think you need to change something in the layout, and that it would also benefit other users of Lapis.
 We are open to suggestions, please open an issue.